Open Banking is finally here: How will it impact your money choices?

 Which banks, fintechs and other players are involved in CDR?

-Because CDR has just kicked off, there are only a handful of accredited providers in the system at the moment.
+Because CDR is still being rolled out, there are only a handful of accredited providers in the system at the moment.
 These are split into two categories: Data Holders and Data Recipients.

 For more information about data holders and data recipients, including the accreditation process, the official Consumer Data Right website has a page dedicated to current providers.